cottsak/hammerprojectdotcom/_posts/2022-11-18-smashing-entropy.markdown

 I'm not talking about Technical Debt here.
 Much has been written on this subject.
 But I will say that Technical Debt is a form of entropy.
 Once you have a strategy to combat entropy you also solve for Technical Debt.

 Entropy is the gravitational like force which pulls you, your team and your whole company in the direction of "more".
-It's your job to extract, disassembly, dissect and prune back this "more" so get to the signal: the critical and essential parts you need to [ship the next iteration and validate what you think you know](https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/0307887898).
+It's your job to extract, disassemble, dissect and prune back this "more" so get to the signal: the critical and essential parts you need to [ship the next iteration and validate what you think you know](https://www.amazon.com/Lean-Startup-Entrepreneurs-Continuous-Innovation/dp/0307887898).

 ## How Do I Squish This Thing?